Quarkus Azure Key Vault Extension

 How to Use It

-Once you have added the extension to your project, follow the next steps, so you can inject com.azure.security.keyvault.secrets.SecretClient or com.azure.security.keyvault.secrets.SecretAsyncClient object in your application to manage secret.
+Once you have added the extension to your project, follow the next steps, so you can inject com.azure.security.keyvault.secrets.SecretClient or com.azure.security.keyvault.secrets.SecretAsyncClient in your application to manage secrets.

 Setup your Azure Environment